-Write at D the total salary, wage and other labour costs incurred, including directors' remuneration, as per payment summaries.
+Write at D Total salary and wage expenses the total salary, wage and other labour costs incurred, including directors' remuneration, as per payment summaries.

-These expenses include any salary and wage component of A Cost of sales item 6 - that is, allowances, bonuses, casual labour, retainers and commissions paid to people who received a retainer, and workers compensation paid through the payroll.
+These expenses include any salary and wage component of A Cost of sales item 6, that is, allowances, bonuses, casual labour, retainers and commissions paid to people who received a retainer, and workers compensation paid through the payroll.